barsha-git/RepoIntel/README.md

 pip install -r requirements.txt
 ```

-For indexing, embedding, hybrid retrieval, and conversational chains, install the additional packages referenced by the codebase:
+For indexing, embedding, hybrid retrieval, reranking, and conversational chains, install the additional packages referenced by the codebase:

 ```bash
 pip install \